 Minimally invasive weight loss surgery has many advantages, including shorter hospital stays, reduced hospital costs, decreased post-surgery discomfort and a quicker return to a fully-productive lifestyle.
 These procedures usually only require a hospital stay of between two and five days and most patients make a full recovery in just three weeks after surgery.

 The following information will help you better understand how each method of bariatric surgery functions.

 Surgical weight loss operations employ restrictive procedures and malabsorptive procedures to change the way your body intakes and digests food.
 Restrictive procedures reduce the amount of food that can be held in your stomach and may also decrease release of your body’s hunger hormones.
 Malabsorptive procedures alter your gastrointestinal system to change how calories, fat and nutrients are absorbed by the body.

 Gastric band surgery uses an adjustable gastric banding device to restrict the amount of food the stomach is able to hold.
 There are two types of gastric banding devices, the Lap Band system and the Realize Band.
-Gastric banding is the only type of weight loss surgery that is completely reversible and does not require any incisions, staples or permanent alterations to the gastrointestinal tract.
-Gastric band patients lose an average of 38 percent excess body weight at one year and 43 percent at three years.
+Gastric banding is the only type of weight loss surgery that is completely reversible and does not require any incisions, staples or alterations to the gastrointestinal tract.

 By reducing the stomach’s size by 85 percent, sleeve gastrectomy is a restrictive form of bariatric surgery that assists with weight loss by limiting the amount of food a patient can consume.
-Sleeve gastrectomy is an effective and minimally invasive laparoscopic procedure that reduces patient risk while resulting in an average loss of 55 percent excess body weight.
+Sleeve gastrectomy is an effective and minimally invasive laparoscopic procedure.